-As of December 31, 2013, we have crude oil swap contracts in place covering Argus Louisiana light sweet crude oil priced at a weighted average price of \$98.78 for 944,000 aggregate Bbls for the production period of January-December 2014, and a price of \$101.00 per Bbl for 31,000 aggregate Bbls for the production period of January 2015.
-As of December 31, 2013, we also have a crude oil swap contract in place covering ICE Brent crude oil priced at a price of \$109.70 for 120,000 Bbls for the production period of January-April 2014.
+As of March 31, 2014, we had crude oil swap contracts in place covering Argus Louisiana light sweet crude oil priced at a weighted average price of \$98.67 for 1,620,000 aggregate Bbls for the production period of April 2014 through December 2014, and a price of \$99.54 per Bbl for 211,000 aggregate Bbls for the production period of January 2015 through March 2015.
+As of March 31, 2014, we also had a crude oil swap contract in place covering ICE Brent crude oil priced at a price of \$109.70 for 30,000 Bbls for the production period of April 2014.
+On April 9, 2014 and April 11, 2014, we entered into new fixed price oil swaps with The Bank of Nova Scotia, covering Argus Louisiana light sweet crude oil priced at a weighted average price of \$100.00 for 365,000 aggregate Bbls for the production period of May 2014 through April 2015.
 Our current goal is to hedge from 40% to 70% of our production.
 The contracts described above and any future economic hedging arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
 In addition, these arrangements may limit the benefit to us of increases in the price of oil.
 Accordingly, our earnings may fluctuate significantly as a result of changes in the fair value of our derivative instruments.